bwsw/cloudstack-ui/docs/source/CS-UI_Pulse.rst

 .. note:: All settings are required.

-At the screenshot below you can see statistics for the last day with 30-minute and 1-hour aggregation with the 2-hour shift.
+At the screenshot below, you can see statistics for the last day with 30-minute and 1-hour aggregation with the 2-hour shift.

 .. figure:: _static/Pulse_Filters.png